top of page

 Natural Disaster Waste

-The Solid Waste Department will work with the County Emergency Management Coordinator to follow established protocols for handling debris that is generated from a natural disaster.
+County Solid Waste Departments will work with the County Emergency Management Coordinator to follow established protocols for handling debris that is generated from a natural disaster.

 Scrap Metal / White Goods